raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 Let's digress and consider a simpler problem.
 What are all the ways that eight rooks can be placed on a chessboard such that they don't threaten each other?

 Obviously, no two rooks can be on the same column or row.
-So the Aha! realization is that we want all the combinations of eight positions which have a unique column and a unique row.
+So the "aha!" realization is that we want all the combinations of eight positions which have a unique column and a unique row.

 Let's start with the unique rows.
 Every time we generate a set of rooks, one will be on row `0`, one on row `1`, one on row `2`, and so forth.
 So the candidate solutions can always be arranged to look like this: